AR8Stefan/CFA-Project3-Streetfoods-React/README.md

 ### Personal Challenges, Enjoyment and Reflection.

 - Implementing Google Maps API and making Maps render on the page.
 - MobX was slightly difficult to implement, this was fun to learn about though as we didn't do this in class.
-Ejecting, I learned was a bad thing (in this case) to do.
+- Ejecting a project, I learned was a bad thing (in this case) to do.
 - Navigation and React Routes was something esle I struggled to understand at first.
 - @font-face I really struggled to understand due to docs/videos assuming knowledge.